mhanratty/marketplaceux-usercollections/spec.md

 * As a user I want a dedicated place to view user collection on the Marketplace on tablet. [spec](#communityscreentablet)

 ### Curation Tool
-* As a curator I want to be able to view collections made by the community.
+* As a curator I want to be able to view collections made by the community. [spec](#curationtoolsdesktop)
-* As a curator I want to be able to publish user collections to the feed.
+* As a curator I want to be able to publish user collections to the feed. [spec](#curationtoolsdesktop)

 ## <a name="specs">Specs</a>
 <a name="addappexistingcollection">![he can see so much more](http://mhanratty.github.io/marketplaceux-usercollections/img/usercollections_addappexistingcollection.png)</a>